 2. Walnut Hill Park

-A marvellous park on the National Register of Historic Places, Walnut Hill Park was laid out by the famed Frederick Law Olmsted some years before his most famous project, Central Park was completed.
+A marvelous park on the National Register of Historic Places, Walnut Hill Park was laid out by the famed Frederick Law Olmsted.
+That was in the 1860s, some years before his most famous project, Central Park was completed.

 The park, mixing clumps of mature trees with ranging lawns, is a little under 100 acres and is draped on a once barren hillside sloping up to the east.